Northern crested newt: Diet and predators

 Northern crested newts feed mainly on invertebrates.
-During the land phase, prey include earthworms and other annelids, different insects, woodlice, and snails and slugs.
-During the breeding season, they prey on various aquatic invertebrates (such as molluscs, microcrustaceans, and insects), and also tadpoles of other amphibians such as the common frog or common toad, and smaller newts.
+During the land phase, prey include earthworms and other annelids, different insects and their larvae, woodlice, and snails and slugs.
+During the breeding season, they prey on various aquatic invertebrates (such as molluscs [particularly small bivalves], microcrustaceans, and insects), and also tadpoles and juveniles of other amphibians such as the common frog or common toad, and smaller newts (including conspecifics).
 Larvae, depending on their size, eat small invertebrates and tadpoles, and also smaller larvae of their own species.

 The larvae are themselves eaten by various animals such as carnivorous invertebrates and water birds, and are especially vulnerable to predatory fish.
 Adults generally avoid predators through their hidden lifestyle but are sometimes eaten by herons and other birds, snakes such as the grass snake, and mammals such as shrews, badgers and hedgehogs.
 They secrete the poison tetrodotoxin from their skin, albeit much less than for example the North American Pacific newts (Taricha).
 The bright yellow or orange underside of crested newts is a warning coloration which can be presented in case of perceived danger.
 In such a posture, the newts typically roll up and secrete a milky substance.